 Save yourself some time and money, and take a look at how to get an HVAC-Facts Report like the one that we used in the example above.
 It includes everything you’ve been looking for, in one easy-to-read report, including: fair installation prices, an AC sizing calculator, prices for specific air conditioners from major brands, and the list goes on and on.
 I won’t belabor the point.
 Watch this short video:

 Part II: What Size Central Air Conditioner Do I Need for my House?
 The In-Depth Guide

 If you disregarded my advice and skipped straight to this section on what size central air conditioner to buy for your home, but you still don’t have that much experience with central air conditioners or if this is all new to you, then I’d recommend that you scroll up and read Part I first.

 Introduction to the “Manual-J” – The Proper Way to Calculate the Right Sized Central Air Conditioner for your Home.

-If you are here to see the real deal on how your HVAC contractor should be computing a properly sized central air conditioner for your house, then prepare to nerd out!
 The proper way to calculate the required size for your central air conditioner is by running a load calculation known in the HVAC industry as a “Manual-J.” (For more information on what the word HVAC means, take a look at: what does HVAC stand for?)
 A manual-J calculation is a detailed analysis of your home’s central air conditioning and heating needs.
 There are two types of manual-J calculations: a whole house load calculation and a room-by-room load calculation.